IS5882/IS5882.github.io/_pages/about.md

 This is Injy Sarhan's home on the web!

-**TL;DR** NLP enthusaist, currently working on my Ph.D. from Utrecht University, The Netherlands.
+**TL;DR** --> An NLP enthusaist, currently working on my Ph.D. from Utrecht University, The Netherlands.
-My work in mainly focused on Open Information Extraction for Knowledge Representation.
+My work is mainly focused on Open Information Extraction for Knowledge Representation, but I am also interested in several other stuff like improving robustness and generalization for pre-trained language models and knowledge graphs.

+Check my publications for more info. on my work!